3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 Our setup requires:
 * RTE HAT,
-* Orange Pi Zero with OS installed on microSD card,
+* Orange Pi Zero with compatible OS installed on microSD card,
 > make sure that chosen system has devicetree modificated specially for OrangePi, e.g. Armbian or Yocto OS
 * APU2 computer platform,